 Thinking about the fact that there are all kinds of families

-In a blended family, someone may feel closer to a step-sibling who’s nearer in age or more similar in personality than to a genetic one.
+Keep in mind that in a blended family someone may feel closer to a step-sibling who’s nearer in age or more similar in personality than to a genetic one.
 Think about friends, in-laws, or step family in your life who you have strong ties to.
 As you know, biology is only one part of what makes a family.

 Dr. Meera Shah